h8liu-archives/luna/readme.md

 In particular, the project plans to implement:

-- An simulator (written in golang) that simulates Raspberry Pi.
+- A simulator (written in golang) that simulates Raspberry Pi.
 - A compiler (written in golang) that (cross-)compiles an understandable language to ARM.
 - A small operating system that is written in this understandable